HandsOnDataViz/book/docs/HandsOnDataViz.md

 up with a *good enough* one.”[21]

-As we demonstrated above, the most common way to normalize data is to adjust *absolute numbers* into *relative numbers*, such as percentages or per capita rates.
+As we demonstrated above, the most common way to normalize data is to adjust raw counts into relative rates, such as percentages or per capita.
 But there are many other ways to normalize data, so make sure you’re familiar with different methods when you [find and question your data, as described in chapter 4](find.html).
 When working with historical data (also called time-series or longitudinal data), you may need to *adjust for change over time*.
 For example, it’s not fair to directly compare median household income in 1970 versus 2020, because
 $10,000 US dollars had far more purchasing power a half-century ago than it does today, due to inflation and related factors.
 Similarly,